-Multi-level political and policy change have characterized U.S. climate policy-making for the last thirty years (Mildenberger 2020; Karapin 2016; Rabe 2018).
-Ann Carlson has described the pattern of vertical interactions as "iterative federalism," in which regulatory lacuna at the federal level led to state-level policy development, followed by periods of federal policy efforts (Carlson 2009).
-In this overall pattern, U.S. climate politics went through four distinct periods, defined by administrations.
+Multi-level political and policy change have characterized U.S. climate policy-making for the last thirty years (Rabe 2018).
+This resulted in a pattern of "iterative federalism," in which regulatory lacuna at the federal level led to state-level policy development, followed by periods of federal policy efforts (Carlson 2009).
+This has led to four distinct periods of U.S. climate policy development.

-First, the Clinton administration showed some leadership on climate policy, adopting an emissions reduction target and proposing a British thermal unit tax, which would be levied based on the heat content of the fuel (Meckling 2011).
+First, the Clinton administration showed some leadership on climate policy, adopting an emissions reduction target and proposing a British thermal unit tax, which would be levied based on the heat content of the fuel.
 At that time, just a few U.S. states had begun to experiment with climate policy-making.
 Second, when the Bush administration withdrew the U.S. from the Kyoto Protocol in 2001, climate policy development centered around a small set of progressive states.
-Third, the Obama administration featured an increase in federal attempts to pass policies, and we examine two key policies during this period: the American Clean Energy and Security Act of 2009 and the Clean Power Plan of 2015.
-Fourth, the Trump administration has initiated a period of federal retrenchment in climate policy, while a set of states are expanding their climate and renewable energy policies.
+Third, the Obama administration featured an increase in federal attempts to pass policies, including the American Clean Energy and Security Act of 2009 and the Clean Power Plan of 2015.
+Fourth, the Trump administration initiated a period of federal retrenchment in climate policy, while a set of states are expanding their climate and renewable energy policies.